prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Configures the external label pairs of the ThanosRuler resource.</p>
+<p>labels defines the external label pairs of the ThanosRuler resource.</p>
 <p>A default replica label <code>thanos_ruler_replica</code> will be always added as a
 label with the value of the pod&rsquo;s name.</p>
 </td>